Board of Directors

 The collaborative process affords privacy, respect and dignity, and most importantly allows you, the parties, to help frame these very important solutions for you and your family.
 I deeply believe in this process and endorse it.
 Further, it is faster, less expensive and provides a far better durable lasting solution than any litigated proceeding.

 I'd be pleased and honored to offer my services should you wish to schedule a consultation.

 Attorney Adam B. Cordover is a leader in the Tampa Bay and international collaborative law community.
+He is a Board Member of the International Academy of Collaborative Professionals, serves as Chair of the Ethics and Standards Committee and Website Content Committee, and served as a past Co-Chair of the Research Committee.
 He served as President of Next Generation Divorce (growing it to become one of the nation's largest collaborative practice groups), Research Co-Chair of the Florida Academy of Collaborative Professionals, and he speaks at professional, civic, and religious organizations regarding the collaborative family law process.
-Adam is also one of 23 graduates of the IACP Leadership Academy, as well as a member of IACP's Research Committee.
+Adam is also one of 23 graduates of the IACP Leadership Academy.

 Adam is a collaborative trainer and founding member of the Tampa Bay Collaborative Trainer (with whom he teaches 2-Day Introductory and Skill-Building Collaborative Courses) and Peacemaking Practice Trainers (with whom he teaches Practice-Building courses, i.e., how to make collaborative practice your day job).